-Double-discount on quality-focused portfolio
+Double discount on quality-focused portfolio

 Extracting value from discounted opportunities

-AGT aims to achieve capital growth through a focused portfolio of investments, particularly in companies whose shares stand at a discount to estimated underlying net asset value.
+AGT aims to achieve capital growth through a focused portfolio of investments, particularly in companies whose shares stand at a discount to their estimated underlying net asset value.
 It invests in quality assets held through unconventional structures that tend to attract discounts; these types of companies include holding companies, closed-end funds, and cash-rich Japanese operating companies.

 AGT’s AIFM is Asset Value Investors (AVI).
 AVI was established in 1985, when the trust’s current approach to investment was adopted.
 At that time, AGT had assets of just £6m and was known as the British Empire Securities and General Trust, later shortened to British Empire Trust.
 The trust adopted its current name on 24 May 2019.

 The lead manager on the trust is Joe Bauernfreund, the chief executive and chief investment officer of AVI.
 He joined AVI in July 2002 as an investment analyst, working with the then-lead manager, John Walton, and focusing on European investment companies.
 Later, he became joint manager with John Walton’s successor, John Pennink, and took on the lead role in October 2015.

 AVI’s head of research is Tom Treanor, who joined the company in February 2011.
 His previous role was in closed-end fund analysis for Fundamental Data/Morningstar.

 An investment consultant, Jason Bellamy, leads on AVI’s engagement efforts in Japan.
 He has just been joined by Makiko Shimada, who will work as an investment analyst on Japanese investments.
 Shimada is currently based in Tokyo, where she had been working for Goldman Sachs.